-The first thing that would come to your mind when you hear the name Saint-Etienne is the AS Saint-Etienne football club (nicknamed The Greens) which has won the Ligue 1 a whopping 10 times.
+When you hear the name Saint-Etienne, the first thing that comes to mind is the AS Saint-Etienne football club (nicknamed The Greens), which has won the Ligue 1 a whopping ten times.

-This French industrial city is taking steps into becoming “the design capital” of the 21st century, for its life-span, Saint-Etienne was always known as the city of “weapon, cycle and ribbon”.
+This French industrial city is taking steps toward becoming “the design capital” of the 21st century.
+For its entire lifespan, Saint-Etienne has been known as the city of “weapon, cycle, and ribbon.”

 In the past decades, it has become a Town of Art and History in 2000.
-Since enter into the UNESCO Creative Cities Network in 2010, the city has been shifting to become a City of Design and its old Arms factory has been tuned into a design center called Cité du Design.
+Since entering the UNESCO Creative Cities Network in 2010, the city has been shifting to become a City of Design.
+Its old Arms factory has become a Cité du Design design centre.

-This French city in Eastern central France has progressed in importance over the years.
-As it was mainly known for the arms manufacturing industry from the 16th century.
+This French city in eastern central France has become important over the years.
+From the 16th century, it was mainly known for the arms manufacturing industry.

-Later in the 17th century it developed the manufacture of ribbons and passementerie.
-Not long after the mining industry found its way through the town followed by the bicycle industry as well.
+Later in the 17th century, it developed the manufacture of ribbons and pasementerie.
+The mining industry soon found its way through the town, followed by the bicycle industry.

-The weather in Saint-Etienne is as you’d normally expect, it has warm humid summers with some of the heaviest snowfalls in France during winter season.
+The weather in Saint-Etienne is as you’d typically expect.
+It has warm, humid summers and some of the heaviest snowfalls in France during the winter season.
 This beautiful weather makes it worth a visit if you’re in the area, whether during the summer or holiday seasons.

 Getting to Saint-Etienne

-The nearest airport to the city of Saint-Etienne is the Saint-Étienne – Bouthéon Airport which is located about 12 kilometers north-west of Saint-Etienne.
+The nearest airport to Saint-Etienne is the Saint-Étienne —Bouthéon Airport, about 12 kilometres northwest of the city.

-If you’re in Paris, for example, the fastest way to get to Saint-Etienne is by plane where you would travel the whole 410 kilometers from Paris to the city.
+For example, if you’re in Paris, the fastest way to get to Saint-Etienne is by plane.
+You would travel the entire 410 kilometres from Paris to the city.
 A flight of about an hour and 5 minutes will usually cost you around 130 Euros.
 The most popular flight company is AirFrance.

-An alternative to flying but doesn’t take the same long time as traveling by a bus.
-You can get a train ticket for around 38 Euros.
+Train travel is an alternative to flying but doesn’t take the same amount of time as travelling by bus.
+A train ticket costs around 38 Euros.

-The trip is close to three hours in time, which isn’t an issue if you don’t want to splurge on a flight ticket, got some time on your hands and would like to get to Saint-Etienne faster than a bus.
+The trip takes close to three hours, which isn’t an issue if you don’t want to splurge on a flight ticket, have some time on your hands, and would like to get to Saint-Etienne faster than a bus.

-The train will mostly leave Paris from Gare de Lyon and will arrive at the main railway station of Saint-Etienne which is called Gare de Saint-Étienne-Châteaucreux.
+The train will mostly leave Paris from Gare de Lyon and arrive at Saint-Etienne’s main railway station, Gare de Saint-Étienne-Châteaucreux.

-This railway station also offers high speed services to Paris, Lyon and other cities.
-The train service from Paris to Saint-Etienne operates three times a day, though it is better to check the availability of such services while planning your trip.
+This railway station also offers high-speed services to Paris, Lyon, and other cities.
+The train from Paris to Saint-Etienne operates three times a day, though it is better to check the availability of such services while planning your trip.

 The bus will mostly leave from Paris, Quai de Bercy (Bercy Seine) and arrive in Saint-Étienne, Gare SNCF.
 A notable bus company you can book a trip with is Flixbus.

-While you can find good price deals for these travel options like a week prior to your travel from Paris to Saint-Etienne, it’s more advisable to book months in advance; to get the best price deals, if your trip itinerary is all planned.
+While you can find good price deals for these travel options a week before your trip from Paris to Saint-Etienne, booking months in advance is more advisable if your trip itinerary is all planned.

 How about we get to know Saint-Etienne together?

-A lot of questions are circulating wondering if Saint-Etienne is worth a visit, it might be surprising to know that many people don’t perceive Saint-Etienne as a tourist destination.
-However, this design pinnacle city has a wide variety of museums, monumental buildings, an agenda of events and natural sites to lure you in.
+Many people wonder if Saint-Etienne is worth a visit.
+It might be surprising that many people don’t perceive Saint-Etienne as a tourist destination.
+However, this design pinnacle city has various museums, monumental buildings, an agenda of events, and natural sites to lure you in.

-This construction of this neo-gothic style cathedral has been forcibly stopped several times.
-Dedicated to St. Charles Borromeo which was an indirect appreciation of the then King Charles X. The idea was originally born in 1830 to accommodate with the city’s growing industrial importance.
+The construction of this neo-gothic-style cathedral has been forcibly stopped several times.
+Dedicated to St. Charles Borromeo, which was an indirect appreciation of the then King Charles X. The idea was initially born in 1830 to accommodate the city’s growing industrial importance.

-A small chapel was built at first after which secularist authorities continued to obstruct the plans for a bigger church.
-The first stone of the great church was blessed in 3rd of November, 1912 only for works to stop due to the start of the First World War and set to begin in 1919.
+Initially, a small chapel was built, after which secularist authorities continued obstructing the plans for a bigger church.
+The first stone of the great church was blessed on 3 November 1912, only for works to stop due to the start of the First World War and set to begin in 1919.

 The funds assigned for the project were downsized because of the war and inflation that hit the country.
-The original cathedral built is much less extravagant than what was first planned.
-Until this day, it remains unfinished though it was elevated to cathedral status in 1970.
+The original cathedral that was built is much less extravagant than what was first planned.
+It remains unfinished until today, though it was elevated to cathedral status in 1970.

 Top 7 Things to do in Nice, France – Top Places, Free Activities